John Pakington, 1st Baron Hampton: 1850s and 1860s

-Pakington served under Lord Derby one-year administration, as Secretary of State for War and the Colonies in 1852.
+Pakington served under Lord Derby's one-year administration, as Secretary of State for War and the Colonies in 1852.
 He announced the end of penal transportation to Van Diemen's Land, shortly to be known as Tasmania.
 He gave the green light to responsible government in New South Wales, which came about in 1855.
 Pressed by Charles Adderley, he granted New Zealand a constitution qualified by London's control of policy on indigenous peoples.

 In opposition Pakington developed an interest in education reform.
 He was sworn of the Privy Council in 1852, and became a member of its Committee of Council on Education, which oversaw spending of public money on primary education.
 He introduced in 1855 an unsuccessful Education Bill which foreshadowed the Elementary Education Act 1870.
 As with Lord John Russell's previous effort, it foundered on the issue of Anglican schools that supposed nonconformist financial support.

 With the Tories back in power, Pakington again held office under Lord Derby, as First Lord of the Admiralty from 1858 to 1859 and from 1866 to 1867.
 As First Lord he commissioned the first ironclad warship, HMS Warrior, launched in 1860.
 Following design work by John Scott Russell working with Baldwin Wake Walker, the time was ripe, given the French appointment of the naval architect Henri Dupuy de Lôme.

-Under Derby and his successor Benjamin Disraeli Pakington was Secretary of State for War from 1867 to 1868.
+Under Derby and his successor, Benjamin Disraeli, Pakington was Secretary of State for War from 1867 to 1868.
 He was appointed a GCB in 1859.
 He chaired the Pakington Inquiry on education in 1865.

 A butt of Derby's robust sense of humour, Pakington at a dinner in 1858 found himself being toasted by Derby who proposed "Sir John Pakington and the Wooden Spoons of Old England", the parliamentary wooden spoon being given to the Member who voted the fewest times in a session.
 Another anecdote had him late for a Cabinet meeting and excusing himself as having been "at Spithead", where naval reviews were held.
 Derby replied with a sarcastic pun on swell, meaning dandy as well as a form of wave.